-At this special event, you will gain insights into the Hub’s work on leading practice in engaging, developing and supporting Indigenous talent, and in particular its project investigating the experiences of Indigenous women at work.
+At this special event, we gained an insight into the Hub’s work on leading practice in engaging, developing and supporting Indigenous talent, and in particular its project investigating the experiences of Indigenous women at work.

-Distinguished Professor Larissa Behrendt, Director of Jumbunna will be our emcee.
+Distinguished Professor Larissa Behrendt, Director of Jumbunna was our emcee.

-We are delighted that UTS Vice Chancellor, Attila Brungs will launch the Hub.
+We were delighted that UTS Vice Chancellor, Attila Brungs launched the Hub.

-Following the presentation DCA CEO Lisa Annese will lead further discussion on this issue with the following panel:
+Following the presentation DCA CEO Lisa Annese led further discussion on this issue with the following panel:

 - Karen Mundine, CEO, Reconciliation Australia